Translating the Evidence on Individual Placement and Support into Practice: Applications with Spinal Cord Injury

 - Download the Presentation Materials

 - Evaluation: After viewing the webcast, please fill out the evaluation.
-You will receive an email after the webcast airs with a link to the evaluation.
-You must fill out the evaluation in order to receive a Verification of Completion form to request 1 CRC-CEU (pre-approved through 5-2-18).
+You must complete the evaluation in order to receive a Verification of Completion form to request 1 CRC-CEU (pre-approved through 5-2-18).

 About the Presenters:

 Dr. Lisa Ottomanelli is a clinical psychologist at CINDRR and an Associate Professor in the Department of Rehabilitation and Mental Health Counseling at the University of South Florida, in Tampa.
 She received her PhD from Texas Tech University and completed her internship at the University of Oklahoma Health Science Center.
 She has over 20 years of clinical and research experience in the area of disability and rehabilitation with an emphasis in Spinal Cord Injury (SCI).

 Dr. Ottomanelli's research focuses on the implementation and evaluation of evidence-based practices to restore employment and community reintegration among Veterans with SCI and other disabilities.
 She served as the principal investigator of two consecutive multi-site VA service-directed research projects including the first randomized trial of vocational rehabilitation in SCI.
 She extended this work to examine best practices for improving outcomes and implementation through the recently completed “Predictive Outcome Model Over Time for Employment” (PrOMOTE) study.
 This work led to the development of a guide book and toolkit for implementing Individual Placement and Support in SCI care.
 Her work has advanced and supported VA policy changes that expand the provision of evidence informed employment services to Veterans with physical impairments as well those with mental illness.